mulaudzicalvin/multidadosti-addons/project_choose_partner_on_create/README.md

-## Project Task Partner Customize
+## Project Choose Partner on Create

-This Module replace partner field on project task screen.
+This Module allow choose a partner when create a new project.

 ### Bug Tracker